JoelBrunoFerreira/isep-lapr4/docs/US_Sprint_B/US1007-SetupPhases/UC - Setup Phases - DESING.md

-# UC 1000 - As Administrator, I want to be able to register, disable/enable, and list users of the backoffice
+# UC 1007 - As Customer Manager, I want to setup the phases of the process for a job opening.

 ## 1. Design

 >* Use layer structure architecture
->  * Domain class:
+>  * Domain class: Phase
->  * Controller: AddUserController
+>  * Controller: RecruitmentProcessController
->  * Repository: UserRepository
+>  * Repository: RecruitmentProcessRepository